About the Society of Authors

 Work considerately and respectfully with all

 – respecting diversity, different roles and boundaries, and avoiding giving offence.
-See the Equality policy
+See our Dignity and respect

 You must obey the law: